spacejens/tloegbbl/README.md

 In order to deploy the system locally, you also need to install [Docker Desktop](https://docs.docker.com/desktop/).

+In order to access the local database, you will need to install a Postgres client (e.g. psql).

 ## Deploying locally

 This command will build and deploy all deployable modules of the system: